Cynth3tik/awesome/README.md

 *   [viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.

 *   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.

+*   [makiisthenes/TiktokAutoUploader](https://github.com/makiisthenes/TiktokAutoUploader) - Automatically Edits Videos and Uploads to Tiktok with 1 line of code.

 *   [sismics/docs](https://github.com/sismics/docs) - Lightweight document management system packed with all the features you can expect from big expensive solutions